 For many entrepreneurs, networking is an uncomfortable but necessary evil.
 To me, networking is some of the best fun I have as an entrepreneur.
 I have a natural knack for people and conversation, and I want to pass what I’ve learned in my seven years of networking as an entrepreneur to you so you can take advantage of the connections that are out there without feeling quite so uncomfortable.

 But first, I should explain why you ought to network, especially if you have an online / location-independent business.
 Have you ever heard the phrase it’s all who you know?
 Whomever first said it was a wise person, and it is so true.
 Most of my best experiences in business were through people I knew.
-Our largest (ongoing) client at my web development company was referred to us through my network.
+Our largest (ongoing) client at my former web development company was referred to us through my network.
 I was in the 2011 Rising Women Leaders program because someone I knew suggested I apply.
 And I have received several awards because others nominated me.
 Even a good deal of my speaking and public exposure has been because I knew someone who knew someone.

 Network can mean clients, publicity, resources, and more.

 So let’s get started on developing your networking skills in order to Network Like A Ninja.

 For most of us, networking conjures the image of a bar or restaurant where a large group of entrepreneurs have gathered to meet each other, drink, trade business cards, and talk about themselves.
 Sounds like fun, right?